What is health insurance for seniors?

 Find out exactly what you can claim for and what you’ll end up being billed for by checking with both your hospital or other healthcare specialist and insurance provider before receiving treatment.

-The cost of health insurance for seniors depends on a variety of factors, including whether you choose hospital, extras, or a combined hospital and extras policy and the level of cover you choose to take out.
-You can use the table at the top of this page to compare policy features and estimated premium prices from our Online Partners for someone who is 60 years old.
-Change the filters to suit your requirements.
+The cost of a health insurance policy depends on a variety of factors, including whether you choose hospital, extras, or a combined hospital and extras policy and the level of cover you choose to take out.
+That said, Canstar crunched the numbers and found that, as of November 2025, as an Australian aged over 60, a combined hospital and extras policy could cost an average of $295 per month.

-Bear in mind that private health insurance in Australia is based on a system of community rating, which means insurers can’t charge you more in premiums because of factors such as your age, claims history or how healthy you are.
+Bear in mind in Australia health insurers can’t charge you more in premiums because of factors such as your age, claims history or how healthy you are, so the cost of a health insurance policy will generally reflect how comprehensive it is in terms of inclusions.

 In Australia, we have a public healthcare system where seniors often get bulk-billed appointments to see a GP, discounted prescription medications on the Pharmaceutical Benefits Scheme (PBS) list, and other concessions.